-"Critical aquifer recharge areas" means those land areas which contain hydrogeologic conditions which facilitate aquifer recharge and/or transmitting contaminants to an underlying aquifer.
+"Critical aquifer recharge areas" means those land areas with a critical recharging effect on aquifers used for portable water, including areas where an aquifer that is a source of drinking water is vulnerable to contamination that would affect the portability of the water, or is susceptible to reduced recharged.
+(WAC 365-190-030(3)). which contain hydrogeologic conditions which facilitate aquifer recharge and/or transmitting contaminants to an underlying aquifer.